hypervel/hypervel.org/docs/docs/scheduling.md

 ## Task Output

-The Laravel Hyperf scheduler provides several convenient methods for working with the output generated by scheduled tasks.
+The Hypervel scheduler provides several convenient methods for working with the output generated by scheduled tasks.
 First, using the `sendOutputTo` method, you may send the output to a file for later inspection:

 ```php
 $schedule->command('emails:send')